trevor-harris/trevor-harris.github.io/_pages/teaching.md

 author_profile: true
 ---

-TA for STAT 400 and ACCY 571 at UIUC.
+Previous TA for STAT 400 and ACCY 571 at UIUC.

 -__STAT 400:__ Statistics and Probability 1